HenrikSamuelsson/reading-patterns-in-the-machine/README.md

 ## Chapter 4 Persistent Storage Detailed Design Example

 Requirements and detailed design for two different projects is presented in this chapter.
-First example is about persistent storage and the second is about a thermostat.
+The focus is on functionality related to persistent storage meaning content in memory that survives a system power cycle.
+First example project is a bit of dummy project that is about persistent storage only and the second project is a larger, more real world, thermostat project.

-### Persistent Storage Example
+### Persistent Storage Example Project

 The platform in the persistent storage is based on a board with two components, a microcontroller and an external EEPROM.